skywind3000/vim-proposal/popup_window.md

 set guioptions+=o
 ```

-Every existent text rendering code in both vim & gvim needs to be updated to support this overlay buffer, once it finished, we can use it to build powerful popup windows.
+Every existent text rendering code in both Vim & GVim needs to be updated to support this overlay buffer, once it finished, we can use it to build powerful popup windows.

 There are also some basic APIs for overlay buffer: